rg-3/tenv.rb/README.md

     Options

         -m, --max                  The max number of links to find.
+Default is 25.
+        -l, --list-bookmarks       List saved bookmarks.
+        -s, --save-bookmark        Bookmark an account to read another time.
+        -b, --bookmark             Read a bookmark by its index number.
+        -d, --delete-bookmark      Delete a bookmark by its index number.
-Default is 25 -h, --help      Show this message.
+        -h, --help                 Show this message.

 __<a id='commands-archive-a-timeline'> 3) archive-timeline</a>__